jdmota/java-typestate-checker/README.md

 ## Proposals from thesis plan

 - [x] Replacing the mungo.lib.Boolean enumeration with the standard boolean
-    - Out of the box with Checker
+    - Done in v1.
+Out of the box with Checker
 - [x] Improving of flow analysis around loops and switch statements
-    - Out of the box with Checker
+    - Done in v1.
+Out of the box with Checker
 - [ ] Recognition of decisions made with if statements
 - [ ] Ability to associate protocol definitions with already present classes or interfaces
 - [ ] Adding support for droppable objects